-Hi friends, Susie Miller.
-Here it is.
-Friday, Friday.
+Hi friends, Susie Miller here.
+It is Friday, Friday.
 And depending on what state you live in, it is the end of week, either four or five, I’m going to move this cause there’s a reflection.
 There we go.
 Okay.
-So depending on what state you live in, it is the end of the week four or five.
-Tell me in the comments below, are you at the end of week, four of self quarantine or safe at home or shelter in place?
+So depending on what state you live in, it is the end of week four or five.
+Tell me in the comments below, are you at the end of week four of self-quarantine or safe at home or shelter in place?
 Are you at the end of week five?
 Because either way, it is a long, long, long time to be home with all your people, with all yourself, with all your work, with all your thoughts, with all your kiddos, with all the people all the time.
-And I don’t know about you, but even with all the people, there’s also with all the, me, with all the self, with all the stuff going on for us.
+And I don’t know about you, but even with all the people, there’s also with all the me, with all the self, with all the stuff going on for us.

 I am so bad at it and so much so that sometimes I’m afraid to go on my site because I’m afraid I’m gonna crash something, but there was a problem with the link.
 And so I’m getting texts, I’m getting, you know, getting my tech person, trying to get them.
 And again, it’s the, you know, it’s seven or eight o’clock in the morning here on PST.
 So it’s, you know, almost noon 11 Eastern time, sorry, doing time zones is another bane of my existence as we traveled the country.
 But they needed it to be working within the hour and they’re making slides and they’re doing all their production stuff.
 And so I’m getting texts.
 I’m texting my tech guy, tried to figure it out, figure it all out.
 And I was just overcome with this just frustration and grumpiness and just, this is not the way I want to start my day.

-So I tell you that story because as we kinda got the tech, literally I think it was eight 57.
+So I tell you that story because as we kinda got the tech, literally I think it was 8:57.
 I got the final text to number.
-I’m sending it to them, hoping eight 55, they can fix it.
-Eight 57.
+I’m sending it to them, hoping 8:55, they can fix it.
+8:57.
 I get a text from them saying it’s working.
 Woo.
 But that hour was frustrating and kind of high stress.
 Again, because I couldn’t do anything, but wait for people to come and make it work.
 My tech person.
 And I feel like we’re in that place, we’re waiting for someone else to make decisions that then we can decide how we’re going to live with them, what we’re going to do with them.
-And this out of control, powerless feeling makes us very, either angry, despondent, frustrated, sad, all the feelings.
+And this out-of-control, powerless feeling makes us very, either angry, despondent, frustrated, sad, all the feelings.
 So that all happened.
 And then I sat down to have my kind of time with the Lord.
 My quiet time opened up my devotional for the day.
-And literally this is what it is.
+And literally, this is what it said.

 And be glad in it.
-And it was from Psalm one 1824.
-And I literally cracked up because after that, it was so clear, there was nothing joyful in what I was doing or feeling or, or emanating.
+And it was from Psalm 118:24.
+And I literally cracked up because, after that, it was so clear, there was nothing joyful in what I was doing or feeling or, or emanating.
 In my case, my countenance, I wasn’t joyful.
 I was frustrated and I laughed out loud because I thought, how pertinent, how on point that, you know, God says in the midst of your circumstances,

 Rejoice, rejoice, this is the day,

 But as you know, it doesn’t work that way.
 We have all the choices.
-And so in this time I was like, Hmm, rejoice in the Lord, rejoice today.
+And so in this time, I was like, Hmm, rejoice in the Lord, rejoice today.
 Because God has made this day.
 And so I paused for a moment and I thought, what could I rejoice about?
 And so then this morning, as I was thinking about sharing this, I actually looked up what the word rejoice can mean in the, in the scriptures and basically, and also in the dictionary.
-And it says, exalt, rebel be overjoyed.
-These are some, you know, great joy delight, rejoice but level and overjoyed.
+And it says, exalt, revel, be overjoyed.
+These are some, you know, great joy delight, rejoice but revel and overjoyed.
 Those are some big positive feelings.
 And I was having a lot of feelings, a lot of big feelings, but they weren’t so positive.
-And it here’s, what’s interesting.
-The antonym of rejoice, the only one that showed up when I Googled antonym was be sad.
+And here’s, what’s interesting.
+The antonym of rejoice, the only one that showed up when I Googled antonym was, be sad.

 And so I thought about that.
-I thought, okay, okay.
-We can choose to rejoice, or we can choose to not, to be sad now, weak to live from that place.
-I’m not saying that we don’t feel sad and not, we’re not struggling, but in the middle of all that God says rejoice.
-And what does he say to rejoice?
-Yes.
-And that was the key for me because I’m not rejoicing in my circumstances right now.
+I thought, okay.
+We can choose to rejoice, or we can choose to not to be sad. now, we to live from that place.
+I’m not saying that we don’t feel sad and we’re not struggling but in the middle of all that God says rejoice.
+And what does he say to rejoice in. that was the key for me because I’m not rejoicing in my circumstances right now.
 I don’t know about you, but give me a thumbs up.
-Give me a Oh yes, sister.
+Give me a, Oh yes, sister.
 Amen.
-If your circumstances are something that you’re not rejoicing in, whether or not, you know, are your circumstances are easy or hard in this corn team, we’re still quarantined.
+If your circumstances are something that you’re not rejoicing in, whether or not, you know, are your circumstances are easy or hard in this quarantine, we’re still quarantined.
 I’ve talked to friends who are like, you know, I’m really enjoying this time.
 And you know, I’m taking this course about online gardening and this online course about gardening and a new language.

-And in this week after Easter, I think that’s just such an, even more something.
+And in this week after Easter, I think that’s just such an, even more, something we’re aware of.
 There’s a lot of Easter post cultural, you know, going around.
-And culturally, we’re just aware that we have this incredible joy because we are loved by God because Jesus died for our sins because we’re in Walt with the Holy spirit.
+And culturally, we’re just aware that we have this incredible joy because we are loved by God because Jesus died for our sins because we’re in Walt with the Holy Spirit.
 So here’s the good news.
 We don’t even have to figure out how to rejoice on our own because we have God’s spirit within us to help us rejoice.
 And so this idea of choosing to be joyful, be glad, and even that great delight, you know, what are we choosing when we choose that?
 God says you don’t have to choose to take great delight in your circumstances.
 You don’t have to choose to have great delight in your problems, in your sorrows and your struggles, whatever they are, relationally, financially, emotionally circumstantially, but you can choose.
-And I’m telling you to calling you, to commanding you, to choose to rejoice in me, in me, the Lord who loves you, who’s here for you, who is ever present in you.
+And I’m telling you to, calling you to, commanding you to, choose to rejoice in me, in me, the Lord who loves you, who’s here for you, who is ever-present in you.
 And in that presence of me being in you of you, sorry about that.

 And so one of the things I wrote was we’re going to rejoice in the Lord, not in our circumstances, not even in our understanding.
 It is a choice.
 And so today, as you go about your day, what I love to invite you to do is look for glimpses of God’s presence.
 Sure.
 We have God’s presence within us.
 And that is something we can pause and take a deep breath and tune into in the middle of the day.
 And one of the ways I do that is this kind of, you know, two mantras.
 My mantra of I trust you, Jesus.
 But my new mantra has become a kind of my own interpretation of Philippians four 13, which says I can do all things through Christ who strengthens me.
-I’ve kind of put that in my Susie version, which has helped me.
-Jesus help me Jesus, in the moment of a tough grumpy moment in the moment where I’m overwhelmed with my circumstances in the moments where my kiddos might be driving crazy or making it hard, you know, our kids are grown and far away and there’s things about that.
+I’ve kind of put that in my Susie version, which is, Help me, Jesus.
+Help me, Jesus, in the moment of a tough grumpy moment, in the moment where I’m overwhelmed with my circumstances in the moments where my kiddos might be driving me crazy or making it hard, you know, our kids are grown and far away and there’s things about that.

 So on this day, let me know how you choose to rejoice in the Lord and know that I’m here for you.
 I’m with you.
 I am your friend.
 And I would love to know if there’s other things that you have with respect to questions about God, I don’t, I honestly don’t have all the answers, but I’ll do some research.
 I’ll share from my experience.
-I have some training and we can, I can talk about how to live a faith filled life in the midst of this place we’re in and beyond, because eventually we’ll be beyond this.
+I do have some training and we can talk about how to live a faith-filled life in the midst of this place we’re in and beyond because eventually, we’ll be beyond this.
 So that’s my hope and prayer for you today.
 Friends, thanks for being here.
 And I will see you next week.
 Have a great day.